NetCoreTemplates/razor-press/MyApp/_pages/structure.md

 This will also update the Markdown features `*.cs` implementations which is delivered as source files instead of an external NuGet package to enable full customization, easier debugging whilst supporting easy upgrades.

-If you do customize any of the `.cs` files, you'll want to exclude them from being updated by removing them from:
+If you do customize any `Markdown*.cs` files, you'll want to exclude them from being updated by removing them from:

 ```js
 const hostFiles = [